cnc45333/cs1302-ce27-1/README.md

    If successful, everyone should now be able to see the updated exercise files in their local copies!

-1. **GROUP MEMBER 2:** On Nike, write out the basic skeleton code for a driver class in `SelectionSort.java` (we'll write the algorithm in there later), ensuring that the package statement is correct and the file compiles and runs using Maven.
+1. **GROUP MEMBER 2:** On Odin, write out the basic skeleton code for a driver class in `SelectionSort.java` (we'll write the algorithm in there later), ensuring that the package statement is correct and the file compiles and runs using Maven.
 Then, check `checkstyle`, stage, and and commit the change to your local repository with